 Imagine you're expecting a baby, glowing with anticipation and a touch of apprehension.
-Every decision, from what you eat to the skincare products you use, suddenly carries a lot more weight.
+Now, every decision, from what you eat to the skincare products you use, suddenly carries a lot more weight.
 You're browsing through the endless aisles of creams and serums, searching for that magic ingredient to maintain your radiant skin.
 Hyaluronic acid (HA) catches your eye, promising hydration and a youthful glow.
 But a question lingers in your mind: is hyaluronic acid safe during pregnancy?

 Main Subheading